Should the policy enforcement point send all attributes needed to evaluate a request?

 - The transaction’s owner and amount.

-This blog has shown how attributes can be retrieved, whether from a PIP or from the PEP itself.
-Find the right balance in your deployment.
+It is important to know how attributes can be retrieved, whether from a PIP or from the PEP itself, enabling you to find the right balance in your deployment.